 - 1 red capsicum/bell pepper core removed and diced

-- 2 tbsp freshly squeezed lime juice *
+- 2 tablespoon freshly squeezed lime juice *

 - sea salt and freshly ground black pepper